Swapnil373/Encryption/README.md

-Read this yap by chatgpt.
+READCHATGPT yap

 # 🔒 Message Encryption/Decryption Tool

 A lightweight Python utility for securely encoding and decoding messages using a simple XOR encryption mechanism, combined with Base64 encoding for safe transmission.

+---

 ## 🚀 Features
 - **Encode Messages:** Transform plaintext into a secure encoded format.